craftcms/docs/docs/4.x/elements.md

 # Elements

 An _element_ is the most basic unit of content in Craft.
 Elements provide smart management, routing, and querying interfaces for users and developers.
+Each [type](#types) of element has some unique capabilities, but they’re all built on top of a set of [common features](#common-features).

 ## Types